Theory

 In Depth

 Three distinct categories, three different purposes.
-Confusing them is the first error of those approaching practice — and it determines wrong expectations from the very beginning.
+Confusing them is the first error of those approaching practice: it determines wrong expectations from the very beginning.

 In Depth